csaea/quick-references/pandas-quick-reference.md

 # Pandas Quick Reference

-A quick-reference of common PANDAS commands (examples use aviation datasets).
+A quick-reference of basic pandas commands (examples use aviation datasets).

 ## Reading Data
 - **`df = pd.read_csv('airports.csv')`**: Load an airport dataset CSV into a DataFrame.